 Intellectual Property Statement: The instructor for this course utilizes copyrighted materials under the "Freedom and Innovation Revitalizing United States Entrepreneurship Act of 2007" (Fair Use Act).
 Apart from such copyrighted materials, all other intellectual property associated with this course is owned and copyright protected by the instructor, including, but not limited to, lectures, course discussions, course notes and supplementary materials posted or provided to students authored by the instructor, assessment instruments such as quizzes and exams, and PowerPoint presentations.
-No recording, copying, storage in a retrieval system, or dissemination in any form, whether electronic or other format, by any means of the intellectual property of the instructor, either in whole or in part, is permitted without the prior written permission of the instructor.
+No recording, copying, storage in a retrieval system. or dissemination in any form, whether electronic or other format, by any means of the intellectual property of the instructor, either in whole or in part, is permitted without the prior written permission of the instructor.
 When such permission is granted, it must specify the utilization of the intellectual property and all such permissions and waivers shall terminate on the last day of finals in the semester in which this course is held.
 Links and references to on-line resources provided by the instructor may lead to other sites.
 The instructor does not sponsor, endorse or otherwise approve of any information appearing in those sites, nor is responsible for the availability of, or the content located on or through, external sites.
 Apart from materials used in accordance with the Fair Use Act, the instructor takes no responsibility for material that is otherwise offered at web sites and makes no warranty that such material does not infringe any third party rights.
 However, should any of this type of material be present and this fact is brought to the attention of the instructor, they will remove references to it from course materials.

-Ye Olde Technology Policy: Please turn off all cell phones, iPods/iPads/iPhones, tablet PCs, Kindles, laptops, etc. before class.
-If you are expecting an emergency call, change your phone to vibrate mode and answer the call outside of our classroom.
-You are not allowed to use cell phones for texting or gaming during class.
-Doing so is distracting to your classmates and instructor.
+Ye Olde Technology Policy: You are permitted to use cell phones, smart phones, iPhones, iPads, and tablet PCs in class in order to make use of the Top Hat classroom response system.
+However, you are not allowed to use cell phones for social networking or gaming during class.
 If I catch you using a personal electronic device inappropriately during class, I will take 5 points off of the nearest exam grade!
 NO EXCEPTIONS.
-If you feel the temptation will be too great, be on the safe side and leave your device stored in your bag.
+Try to make it a rule that, when you are in class, the Top Hat application is the only application open on your personal device.

-I do not allow the use of laptops or tablet PCs/iPads in my class.
-However, I am willing to make an exception for those who bought an e-copy of the textbook, provided that I see proof of the e-copy on your computer or tablet.
+I do not allow the use of laptops in my class.
+However, I am willing to make an exception for those who bought an e-copy of the textbook, provided that I see proof of the e-copy on your computer.
 I do understand that use of a laptop, or other personal electronic devices, may be required to accommodate certain disabilities.
 Terms of use in both of these cases can be discussed with me on an individual basis.